 “It won’t happen to me.”
 Some called it the safety myth while others termed it the “optimism bias” where one believes that we are excluded from potential negative effects, and disregard the reality of an overall situation.
 This mind-set has certainly settled in the majority of Singapore residents who believe that they are unlikely to encounter a fire in their homes, but is that really so?
-Then why is the Fire Code being implemented, with updated fire safety regulations for new homes to install smoke detectors as of this June?
+Then why is the Fire Code being implemented, with updated fire safety regulations that mandate new homes to install smoke detectors or Home Fire Alarm Detectors (HEADs) since June 2018?
+Existing homes which undergo fire safety works are also required to install them.

-In 2017, there were a total of 3,871 fire calls with 68.6% coming from residential premises.
-Of this figure, there were 60 fire injuries and 3 fire casualties.
+In 2019, the overall number of fire incidents in Singapore increased by 7.8% as compared to the previous year, out of which 1,168 fire incidents occurred in residential premises.
+According to Singapore Civil Defence Force (SCDF), there were 142 fire injuries in 2019, an increase from 90 in 2018.
+More than half of them were smoke inhalation cases while the remaining had suffered burns.
+The majority of the fire injuries occurred in residential buildings.
 Although we have come a long way since the Bukit Ho Swee fire in 1961, it is important to acknowledge that accidents can happen when we least expected.
 Read on to find out what you can when a fire breaks out at/near home.

 In the event of a fire, the number one rule is to keep calm.
 Alert your neighbours and don’t forget to call 995.
 If you are staying in a super high-rise apartment or HDB flat, you should evacuate in an orderly manner to either a refuge floor or the safe ground.
 NEVER take the lift in the event of a fire, you should take the stairs instead.